Queens of the Court: TJC netters capture national tennis title

-After begin denied an opportunity to compete for a national title last year due to the COVID-19 pandemic, the Apache Ladies made sure to make the most of their opportunity in 2021.
+After begin denied an opportunity to compete for a national title last year due to the COVID-19 pandemic, the Apache Ladies tennis team made the most of their opportunity in 2021.

 With three singles winners and two doubles triumphs, Tyler Junior College won the NJCAA Division I Women's National Tennis Tournament Championship on Wednesday in Mesa, Arizona.